-Take your first step and complete your 1st Mile with the Canalway Challenge in 2020.
-Walk, run, cycle or paddle.
-There are numerous places along the canals and Canalway Trail that are accessible.
+Take your first step and complete your 1st Mile with the Canalway Challenge.
+Walk, cycle, paddle, or use a wheelchair.
 We invite people of all abilities to participate.
-Once you complete your 1st Mile, challenge yourself by signing up for more through the Canalway Challenge.
+Click the SIGN UP tab above for your 1st Mile and then challenge yourself for more if you'd like to keep going.

 Rochester Accessible Adventures Pass to Play program offers deep discounts on adaptive cycling and kayaking equipment at Erie Canal Boat Company's Fairport and Lockport locations.
-Get outside and stay active on the Erie Canal and Canalway Trail.
 Trained staff are available to help you get started.
-A short application is required.

 Rochester Accessible Adventures transforms recreation businesses to ensure individuals with disabilities are able to access inclusive active recreation and sports opportunities.